felicityallen/SelfTarget/README.md

 ## FORECasT Command line tool

-Follow the installation instructions below, then from a command line:
+Follow the installation instructions [here](#Installation), then from a command line:

 ```
 cd indel_prediction